 The default scenario is named default, and every role should contain a default scenario.

 As already mentioned, I strive to enable the reader to be able to comprehend everything I write about.
-And therefore this post is accompanied by an example project on GitHub: jonashackt/molecule-ansible-docker-vagrant, which was already used for the first article of this blog series.
+And therefore this post is accompanied by an example project on GitHub: jonashackt/molecule-ansible-docker-aws, which was already used for the first article of this blog series.
 Vagrant was the only infrastructure provider there.
 I chose to integrate the Docker provider into this repository since I think multi-scenario configuration will soon become the norm when using Molecule in your own projects.

 As Docker is the default infrastructure provider in Molecule, I simply renamed